stakater/mto-docs/content/index.md

 Platform administrators define the guardrails.
 Tenants get self-service within those boundaries.

+The name describes where it starts, not where it stops.
+The same `Tenant` definition also drives standardized environments, cost attributed per team or customer, hibernation of idle workloads, and the tenant's identity in the tools around the cluster — six capability areas from one object, rather than six products to integrate.

 ## What MTO provides

 | Capability | Customer problem | What MTO provides |